venkatesh022/sample1/README.md

 # sample1
 React is the javascript library
-It is used to create user interfaces
+It is used to create user interfaces.